Previda/sapphire-modbot/DEPLOYMENT_MANUAL.md

 # ?
 Set up and deploy?
 Yes
 # ?
 Which scope?
 Your personal account
 # ?
 Link to existing project?
 No
 # ?
-What's your project's name? sapphire-modbot-dashboard
+What's your project's name? skyfall-modbot-dashboard
 # ?
 In which directory is your code located? ./
 ```